 Wow!
 I get surprised every time at how this looks.
 And with every new spread, you get a different result.

 So, if you’re clueless and have no ideas where to start, just go with this one.

 DO YOU LIKE THESE WATERCOLOR BACKGROUND TECHNIQUES?

 I know you do.
 That’s why you shouldn’t think watercolors are just for artists.
 You know, the artists that the world recognizes as such, with titles and studios and all that jazz.

 You’ve seen through these short tips that you can create interesting watercolor backgrounds in your art journal in a matter of minutes.

 That’s why I wanted to share these simple tips, so you can see how easy this can be.

 Art journaling is all about the process.
 So, you should enjoy the process and not be stressed over the result.

 Try them and let me know how it went in the comments!

-Download the pdf tutorial and the printable (and get access to my free resource library) by filling out the form below:
+Download the Art Journal Kit and get access to my free resource library by filling out the form below: